A common question that many Catholics (and others) have is: How does the Church choose people to become saints?

 Why Does The Catholic Church Choose A Person To Be A Saint?

-Sometimes we can casually say that the Church is making him or her a saint.
+We often casually say that the Church is making him or her a saint.
 But, technically, the Church does not make saints; it recognizes someone who is in heaven.
 In addition to this, the Church is seeking people whose lives are worth imitating to such a degree that they can serve as an example to the Church.

 This is probably the question most people are really asking when they are asking: How does someone become a saint?
 Here are the five steps.